JamieBort/Portfolio-Website/README.md

 ### The Purpose of this README.md file
 Unlike most README files on GitHub this one is not meant for you, the public.
 I am using this for my organization.
-To that end, it outlines what I plan on doing with my [portfolio website](https://jamiebort.github.io/).
+To that end, it outlines what I plan on doing with my [portfolio website](https://jamiebort.github.io/) as I revamp it.

 ### Business Requirements